A Radiant Reflection of Smart Heating: Transforming a Kansas City Detached Garage

 • Products Used: Ember Mirror Radiant Panel Heater

 The solution was as elegant as it was intelligent: the WarmlyYours Ember Mirror Radiant Panel.
-This wasn't just a mirror; it was a high-performance infrared heater in disguise.
-The professional installation was straightforward, with the panel being mounted on the wall just like a standard mirror.
-Its dual-connection feature provided the flexibility to either plug it into a nearby outlet or hardwire it for a seamless, cord-free look.
+Installed near the main entrance, it serves as both a functional full-length mirror and a powerful infrared heater.
+The professional installation was straightforward, with the panel being mounted vertically on the wall to complement the room's design.
+Its dual-connection feature provided the flexibility to either plug it in or have it hardwired for a seamless, cord-free appearance.

 The result is a stunning success.
-The bathroom now features a chic, functional mirror that never fogs up after a hot shower.
-More importantly, it provides silent, consistent, and comfortable warmth.
-The infrared technology heats the objects and people in the room directly, creating a cozy and inviting atmosphere far more efficiently than forced-air systems.
+The converted garage now features a chic, functional mirror that provides silent, consistent, and comfortable warmth to the immediate area.
+The infrared technology heats the objects and people in the room directly, creating a cozy and inviting zone that's perfect for a small seating area or entryway.
 This project perfectly demonstrates how to integrate a powerful, energy-efficient heating solution into a home's decor without compromise.

 Featured Product

 The Ember Mirror is the epitome of form and function.
 It is a sleek, polished mirror that doubles as a powerful 600-watt radiant heater.
-Using energy-efficient infrared technology, it delivers 2,047 BTUs of gentle heat, is rated IP65 for safe use in wet locations like bathrooms, and can be mounted vertically or horizontally to fit any design.
+Using energy-efficient infrared technology, it delivers 2,047 BTUs of gentle heat, is rated IP65 for safe use in various environments, and can be mounted vertically or horizontally to fit any design.

 * This energy-efficient, 600-watt radiant panel heater is not only stylish but also incredibly affordable to operate.
-It costs just $0.09 per hour → $0.72 per day → less than $22 per month to run. *Based on the average Kansas City, MO residential electricity rate of approximately $0.15/kWh.
-Rates may vary.
+It costs just $0.09 per hour → $0.72 per day → less than $22 per month to run.
+This small investment delivers tremendous value through silent comfort, saved space, and a sophisticated heating solution that enhances the home's overall design.

 Project Gallery